|Program Description||Application||Program Information||Cost Estimates|

 THE CAMPUS: Kent State has been educating students in Florence for more than 40 years.
 It's new academic center is the Palazzo Vettori, a prestigious 15th century building located in the heart of Florence, at the corner of Via Cavour and Via Alfani, next to Piazza del Duomo.
 According to historian Guido Carocci, the fabric of the building started at the beginning of the 15th century.
 Its façade proclaims the new ideas of Renaissance architecture based on the use of rustication.

 Watch a video of the Grand Opening of the Palazzo Vettori in Spring 2016

 ACADEMIC OFFERINGS: Students will take a total of seven (7) credits while in Florence.
 All courses will be offered at the graduate and undergraduate level.

-- Comparisons of Health Care Delivery Between Italy and the U.S. 3 credits OR The Impact of Social Determinants of Health on Communities and Persons: 3 credits (Please Note: both courses meet the Core Competencies for Interprofessional Collaborative Practice for KSU students)
+- Comparisons of Health Care Delivery Between Italy and the U.S. 3 credits (Mandatory) (Please Note: this course meets the Core Competencies for Interprofessional Collaborative Practice for KSU students)